-Measuring Performance and Establishing Payout.
+Individual Performance Adjustment.
 At the same time that the O&C Committee sets AIP performance metrics for a given year, it establishes a payout range for all AIP awards.
 The payout range ultimately determines the percentage of the target incentive to be paid, with an established upper limitation and a minimum below which no payment will be made.
-Additionally, the O&C Committee may modify an individual AIP award by up to 25% of calculated payout based on an individual's contribution to our performance, as well as individual performance in relation to any extraordinary events or transactions.
+Additionally, the O&C Committee may modify an individual AIP award upward or downward based on an individual's contribution to our performance, as well as individual performance in relation to any extraordinary events or transactions.
 In this performance assessment, the O&C Committee considers the recommendations of the CEO as to the other Named Executive Officers.
 The Company currently uses a five point performance rating scale when determining the adjustments that are made to individual AIP awards.
 Such adjustments are made pursuant to the following schedule: